jfrog/artifactory-docker-examples/docker-compose/README.md

 ---
 ### Database Driver
-The database used in these examples is PostgreSQL 9.5.2.
+The database used in these examples is PostgreSQL.
 The PostgreSQL database driver comes pre-loaded into the Artifactory Docker image, but you can still use other databases without any conflicts.

 #### Using Different Databases